The HistoryAccess.com Interview:

 So to return to my day’s work – I’m spending a fair amount of time these days working on a six-volume encyclopedia on the fur trade that we want to publish.
 The focus is the material culture.
 It’s a long-term project; it’s something my father always wanted to do but didn’t get to.
 I’m working on the “Firearms of the Fur Trade” volume right now.
 Once we get the series rolling we want to put out a volume every other year or so – after firearms we’ll move on to cutlery, then textiles, and so on.

-Gail: I spend a fair amount of my time dealing with issues that I actually never thought I would have to deal with.
+A. (Gail): I spend a lot of time dealing with issues that I actually never thought I would have to deal with.
 Like snakes on the path.
 Digital photography – I’ve learned how to use a Nikon camera so that I can shoot four or five color photographs for every issue of the quarterly.

 Let’s see – I do volunteer recruitment and training.
 I do most of the computer work – accounting, keeping up with the membership, change of addresses and so on, so that we can do our mailings.
 I’m teaching a new person to do inventory for the museum shop.